Kaffeedor/Kaffeedor/README.md

 - 😄 Pronouns: He/Him

-- 👦 Biological Gender: Male
+- 👦 Biological Gender: Cisgender Male

-- ❤ Sexuality: Straight (But I would get into a Partnership with a Male but I don't want smth sexual from that so...)
+- ❤ Sexuality: Straight (But I don't have anything against me getting into a Realtionship with a not-Female but I don't want smth sexual from people with penis Soo...)

 - 💖 In love with: ❤Laura❤